ekmwest/ekmwest-site/src/posts/short-thoughts-2024.md

 Socrates would've preferred Zoom over Slack.

 If you pretend to be weird or stupid, no one will suspect you.
-Because why would anyone want to be precieved as weird or stupid?!
+Because why would anyone want to be precieved as weird or stupid?

-The Dao that can be told, is not the true Dao.
+The Dao that can be told is not the true Dao.

-Thinking is hard work.
+Thinking is truly hard work.
 That's why *"trust your intuition"* is a such a popular advice.

 People that don't have the stamina to do the hard work of thinking, often call for urgency, or try to frame the situation as a crisis.